.

 Prepositions

 A table of the main uses of prepositions in prose is given to provide an overview.
-Here too there are two versions.
+It is meant for reference.

 Suggestions for further study